- October 29, 2015

 "Mirrored: Chapter 1" is a 3D point-and-click adventure puzzle game that begins with Rob searching his brother Nick's office for a hidden mask, after receiving a distressed message.
 The game features cinematic 2D cut-scenes that add to the storyline.
 As Rob delves deeper into the mystery, he discovers a newspaper article about a dead man and the importance of the mask, but Nick remains missing.
 This is the first chapter in a trilogy of escape-the-room style games.

-- Some puzzles can be overly cryptic or frustrating, leading to a reliance on walkthroughs.
+- Some puzzles are overly cryptic or difficult to solve, leading to frustration and reliance on walkthroughs.

 story